Advantages of 123notary.com - Geography.

 Advantages of 123Notary: Geography

-allow the user to search by county generally find too many listings.
-123Notary
+sites that allow the user to search by county generally find too many listings.

-compromises between these two options.
-123Notary begins by dividing each state into
+123Notary compromises between these two options.
+123Notary begins by dividing each

-counties (or other large regions).
-When there are enough notaries registered, 123Notary
+state into counties (or other large regions).
+When there are enough notaries registered,

-of neighboring counties on each county page.
-Similarly, for counties which are divided
+a list of neighboring counties on each county page.
+Similarly, for counties which

 Advantages of 123Notary: Bilingual notaries